One of the most difficult things I see is startups who’ve spent tons of money on product development, only to find out:

 Read on and I’ll share with you two things I’ve learned from expensive experience.

-FAIL CHEAP, FAIL OFTEN
+TO CREATE A MINIMUM VIABLE PRODUCT YOU'LL LIKELY FAIL CHEAP, FAIL OFTEN

-Here’s one of the major things I’ve learned when it comes to product development – the probability of creating a smash hit on the first go is astronomically low.
+When it comes to product development – the probability of creating a smash hit on the first go is astronomically low.

 I’ve come to expect that I’ll need to course correct or even start over multiple times before I get my winner.

-Surveys and marketing research can help you identify a winner quicker, but there’s nothing like actually trying to get someone to part with their money to determine if what you have is of value to the market or not.
+Surveys and marketing research can help you identify a winner quicker.
+But there’s nothing like actually trying to get someone to part with their money to determine if what you have is of value to the market or not.

 By making small investments, you can cut the losers early and ride the winners.